Skip to main content

 Q: Will the ADE/ESS monitor PEA decisions to provide services to individual students in either a distance learning or in-person model?
 (Posted 7/31/20)

 No. ADE/ESS does not second guess PEA decisions related to the method of instruction for individual students and will not be monitoring the implementation of distance learning or in-person learning.
-Parents who disagree with the provision of a FAPE for a student retain their procedural safeguards, and the process and procedure for exercising safeguards has not changed.
+Parents who disagree with the provision of a FAPE for a student retain their procedural safeguards, and the process and procedure for exercising safeguards have not changed.

 Q: Can parents invoke procedural safeguards if the PEA does not believe that on-site instruction is necessary and if the parent believes it is?
 (Posted 7/31/20)